ghc-proposals/ghc-proposals/proposals/0000-explicit-specificity.rst

 * Invent new concrete syntax.
 But I think the braces work quite nicely.

+* Allow functions to quantify type variables out of dependency order.
+The order that variables are quantified affects how a client must instantiate them with visible type application.
+This proposal describes a way to suppress variables from this list, when later variables are more useful to instantiate than earlier ones.
+However, another way to achieve this is simply to allow type variables to be introduced out of order.
+That is, make ``forall (a :: k) k. ...`` a valid type, where the type ``a`` comes first and its kind ``k`` comes second.
+(In this scheme, the type ``forall (a :: k). forall k. ...`` would be *invalid* because ``k`` would not be lexically in scope at its occurrence site.)
+This was suggested by @Bj0rnen in the pull request.

+  I like
+  the idea overall, but implementing this would be a significant burden.
+GHC currently uses the same types in Core as it does in Haskell.
+Types in Core need to be ordered with respect to dependency; that's how the theory works, and Core must be based closely on the theory.
+So, if Haskell wishes to relax the rule, then it would need to have its own types.
+It would all seem to require major engineering.

 Unresolved questions
 --------------------
 None at this time.